lgarron/web-worker-compat/README.md

 2020-12-28

-This document summarizes my main issues with web worker compatibility, from almsot 8 years of working with web workers and from building the [`scrambles`](https://github.com/cubing/jsss/tree/scrambles/src/scrambles/worker) library in particular.
+This document summarizes my main issues with web worker compatibility, from almost 8 years of working with web workers and from building the [`scrambles`](https://github.com/cubing/jsss/tree/scrambles/src/scrambles/worker) library in particular.